Color Theory – Basics 101

 I will try my best to keep this as simple as possible and not bog you down with technical information.

 In this lesson we will look at the basics of mixing colors and how the color wheel works.
-We will take a gander at the Primary, Second and intermediate colors, also touch up on Hues, Tones, Tints and Shades.
+We will take a glance at the Primary, Second and intermediate colors, also touch up on Hues, Tones, Tints and Shades.
 Once you have a better understanding of these elements you can start to see how colors work with one another.

 There are 12 basic hues to a color wheel.